MaxHissen/ColourMaze/README.md

 # ColourMaze
-This is a game that I made in 2021.
-While it could have been written better, I've decided to upload it as is to show authenticity.
+This is a game that I made in November 2022.
+While it could have been written better, I've decided to upload it as is, in order to show progression over the past couple years.

 I first got the idea when me and my dad were thinking about multi-dimensional mazes and how they could be displayed in 2D.
 The final product looks pretty cool though and is fun to play as well, although incredibly difficult.<br>